Mycology for Dummies

 Written by Janis Hopkins

 Writing.
 Science fiction, fantasy, Choose Your Own Adventure.
-Possibly other things too.
+Non-fiction at the moment.